IgniteUI/igniteui-docfx/en/components/drop-down-hierarchical-selection.md

 To remove the chip from the DOM and deselect the item from the tree/grid, you have to handle the [`remove`]({environment:angularApiUrl}/classes/igxchipcomponent.html#remove) event.

+To prevent the drop-down from closing on chip deletion, you can check the event's composite path and cancel the event in the IgxDropDown [`closing`]({environment:angularApiUrl}/classes/igxdropdowncomponent.html#closing) event handler.

 ### Demo
 <code-view style="height: 560px;"
            data-demos-base-url="{environment:demosBaseUrl}"